 Each year, around the globe, we get together with Matthew McConaughey to say thanks to people who trusted their spirit and made a difference in their community.
-This year, we’re raising a glass to Local Legends who helped keep music alive in their hometowns, despite recent challenges.
-From musicians to venue owners, promoters to producers – join us in celebrating these inspirational people and their stories.
+Get to know our 2021 Local Legends below.

 Yana and Khrystyna have dedicated their lives to showing people how beautiful and delicious local Ukrainian products are.
 Their organization, Foodies, organizes collaborations with farm products along with catering and consulting.
 They are also forming a loving and supporting community of food enthusiasts, and organize charity events for older adults.

 For instance, in collaboration with brand partners and volunteers, Foodies organized a Christmas charity lunch for 1,000 persons in need.
 And in 2020, they collected 470-holiday cupcakes for lonely grannies.

 Andrii is a bartender from Lviv, interested in local ingredients – he creates cocktails from local fruits, herbs, and even vegetables.
 As a founder of a bar, Andrii feels responsible for any waste they are producing.
 His bar, Sino Experimental, uses a QR-code menu instead of paper ones and natural straws, instead of plastic.
 To go above and beyond, Andrii planted 1000 trees near his bar, and dreams of creating a garden of fruit trees in the middle of Lviv.

 Roman Nabozhnyak is a war veteran and entrepreneur who successfully returned to civilian life and opened a pastry shop called Veterano Brownie.
 This place became a safe space for people with war experiences and for those who temporarily moved from Eastern Ukraine seeking asylum and peace.
 Veterano Brownie helps them to adapt and find a job and supports families of the fallen.